UniTime/unitime-doc/academic-areas.md

 * Click **Save** to make changes, **Back** to return to the list without making any changes
 * Click **Previous** or **Next** to save the changes and go to the previous or next academic area respectively
-* Click **Delete** to delete an academic area.
+* Click **Delete** to delete the academic area.
 Academic areas with an external ID (i.e., that has been imported from an external system) cannot be deleted.

 ### Edit Academic Areas
 Click **Edit** to edit all academic areas